sciart-org/AppSciArt/docs/user_stories.md

 As a guest, I want to log into my already existing account in order to access all the functionalities of AppSciArt.

-1. The guest clicks the "Log in" button in the Home screen
+1. Entry point.
+The guest could click the "Log in" button from:
+   * The Home screen
+   * Some product collection
+   * Some product details
+   * The registration form in [Registering](#us-2-registering)
 2. The guest introduces his/her user credentials
 3. The user is redirected to the Home screen